Joshuah143/himmens-resume/himmens_resume_en.typ

 = Publications and Presentations

+Presented #text(weight: "bold")[Developing Machine Learning Techniques for Particle Flow in the ATLAS Experiment] at the Canadian Astroparticle Physics Summer Student Talks Competition (CASST 2024), where I #text(weight: "bold")[placed 2nd] of 44 presentations.

 Co-author of #text(weight:
 "bold")[Implementing Low-Cost ADCS for 1U CubeSat: Insights from ALEASAT] to be presented at the International Aeronautical Conference (IAC) in October 2024.